issp-center-dev/HPhi/doc/en/source/tutorial/standardmode_en.rst

  Eigenvalue.dat zvo_cisajs_eigen_xx.dat
  zvo_cisajscktalt_eigen_xx.dat  zvo_phys_Nup4_Ndown4.dat

 In Eigenvalue.dat, an eigennumber and an eigenvalue are outputted for each line.In zvo\_cisajs\_eigen\_xx.dat and zvo\_cisajscktalt\_eigen\_xx.dat,one-body Green's functions and two-body Green's functions are outputted for each eigennumber.
 In zvo\_phys\_Nup4\_Ndown4.dat, physical quantities, such as the expected values of energy and the doublon are outputted.
-The details of these files are shown in Secs. :ref:`Subsec:eigenvalue` - :ref:`Subsec:cisajscktalt`.
+The details of these files are shown in :ref:`Subsec:eigenvalue` - :ref:`Subsec:cisajscktalt`.

 Other tutorials
 ---------------